intersystems-community/pex-demo/README.md

 docker-compose up -d
 ```

-For Docker Desktop on Windows you'll need to share the repository folder with Docker before running `docker-compose up -d`.

 # Demo Production

 1. Open Production and test `KafkaProducer` operation by sending a `dc.KafkaRequest` message (topic: `test`, with any text).
 It would send a message to Kafka via Java Gateway.